Top 3 Under Sink APEC Reverse Osmosis Systems – 2020 Review

 For most users of the ROES-PH75, you only need to replace the filters once per year.
 The membrane on the unit will last for years.

-Another RO system from APEC, they consider this unit to be their workhorse.
+Another APEC reverse osmosis system, they consider this unit to be their workhorse.

 They tested and certified this system to remove up to 99% of contaminants.
 This includes arsenic, barium, cadmium, chromium, fluoride, copper, lead, radium, and more.